 One last word of wisdom: Listen to yourself.
 Do you sound like your own mom or dad?
 If that’s a good thing, thank them!
 If not, step back and focus on being the parent you wished you had.
 Become confident in your parenting skills and make an intentional effort to constantly adapt and improve.
 You can guide your child through each age and stage of their life and can contribute to their social and behavioral development in vital ways.

-© 2020 by Dr. Patricia Landry and Focus on the Family.
+© 2020 Dr. Patricia Landry.
 All rights reserved.
+Used with permission.